Yuya-Hikima/ICML2025-Guided-Zeroth-Order-Methods/README.md

 3. To manually configure parameters, edit the sections labeled `#common settings` or `#settings for each method` in the script.

 ## Licence
-You must follow the terms of the "**SNTT Software License Agreement**."
+You must follow the terms of the "**NTT Software License Agreement**."
 Be sure to read it.

 ## Author